ethereal-developers/OpenScan/README.md

 Our open source document scanner app will enable you to scan anything (official documents, notes, photos, business cards, etc.) and convert it into a PDF file and share it via any messaging app that allows it.

 Why use this app?
 Sometimes, you require to scan several documents and share them in this fast paced professional world.
 Maybe, you want to scan and store your receipts and billing information for filing taxes.
-In this day and age, we look for not only easy of use in technology, but also apps which respect our data privacy.
+In this day and age, we look for not only easy of use in technology, but also apps which respect our data privacy and apps which doesn't force ads on our screen every other second.

 We bring you OpenScan, an app which respects your privacy coupled with comprehensive and beautiful user interface and a flawless user experience.

 We *differentiate* ourself from the rest of the apps in the market by:
 1. **Open Sourcing** our app